 The last thing you want to happen while driving in the U.S. with a foreign license is to get in an accident.
 Unfortunately, car accidents do happen, and it might not be your fault or within your control.
 Keep in mind though that every car accident is taken very seriously in the United States.

-The most important thing to remember if you’re in an auto accident is not to leave the scene, even if it’s a minor accident.
-You should call the police regardless of whether or not anyone was injured.
+The most important thing to remember if you’re in an auto accident is not to leave the scene.
+That also applies even if it’s a minor accident.
+Regardless of whether or not anyone gets injured, you should call the police.
 The responding officer will create a police report that you’ll need to send your insurance company.
-While you’re waiting for an officer to arrive, take photos of all of the damage and exchange details with the other driver, including their name, phone number, and insurance information.
+While you’re waiting for an officer to arrive, take photos of all of the damage.
+Also, exchange details with the other driver, including their name, phone number, and insurance information.